ISY5004-ITSS-GC-PM-G9-AIMeiMei/AiMeiMei/README.md

 ## Credit
 Liu MoHan – Team Leader, Assistant Developer & Assistant Report Writer Led team coordination and planning.
 Proposed the main idea behind the photo quality scoring system, including the use of YOLO for subject detection and positioning evaluation.
-Also contributed to YOLO-based implementation and testing, and supported report writing.
+Also contributed to YOLO-based implementation and testing, and supported report writing.Improved code fixed aesthetics scoring and more。

 Ng Min Teck – Lead Developer
 Led the development of the full system (~75% of the codebase), including the implementation of all major features: model integration (SPAQ, YOLO, SAM, LaMa, ControlNet), real-time feedback system, PyQt-based interface, aesthetic and realism scoring, and image editing pipeline.
 Responsible for feature design, coding, optimization, and system integration.